DayBr3ak/fapi-plugin-qol/readme.md

 - [ ] Enhance all equipped gear by the set amount (TODO)
 - [ ] Add an estimation of how long an outpost has left to mine (similar to the gameplay planner) (TODO)
 - [x] Display ascension goal in the Reincarnation current level
-- [ ] Display how SWP/s is from the wave, how much is from the expeditions, and total
+- [ ] _Display how much SWP/s is from the wave, how much is from the expeditions, and total_
 - [ ] Add a side panel to the town that lists building/ building level/ building bonus (TODO)

+-- notes

+Refining all items: Pre calc the amount necessary for every item - refuse if not enough in bank - warn if over 50% is used